isc-projects/kea/doc/guide/api.rst

        }
    }

-The metadata is included and it provides database specific information associated with the returned object.
+The metadata is included and provides database-specific information associated with the returned object.

 .. _reference-remote-option-def4-get-all: